 Sophia, Goddess of Rebirth, from the latest Duel Terminal.
 It has a heavy summoning cost of requiring a Ritual, Fusion, Synchro, and Xyz monster to be on the field.
 However, they can be on either side of the field, and can be tributed against the opponent's will a la Lava Golem.
 Once it's summoned, its effect activates which banishes everything from both players' fields, hands, and graveyards.
 Neither Sophia's effect nor its summon can be stopped, meaning that if you pull her off, you'll get an instant 3600 shot at your opponent's life points, if not a game win due to their loss of resources (unless they pull a card like Dark Hole or Mirror Force out of their ass, and even then, they likely won't be able to do anything other than that).
 Difficult to summon, by no means splashable, but in the right deck (and when you know your opponent enough to use his monster selection strengths against him), it can make quite a punch.

 Back in the old days of the game, there was Gate Guardian, a 3750 ATK monster who can only be summoned by tributing his three components, each of which require two tributes themselves.
 The best bit?
-Gate Guardian's three pieces combined have twice as much ATK as Gate Guardian, and 3 monsters are harder to get rid of than a single target, so Gate Guardian is impractical even in a deck based around him.
+Gate Guardian's three pieces combined have twice as much ATK as Gate Guardian (not to mention pretty decent effects that Gate Guardian doesn't get), and 3 monsters are harder to get rid of than a single target, so Gate Guardian is impractical even in a deck based around him.